HBiSoft/HBRecorder/README.md

 That's it, `HBRecorder` is now ready to be used.

+---

-When ever you want to start capturing your screen, it is important you do it as shown below:
+When you want to start capturing your screen, it is important you do it as shown below:
 ---
 ```java
 private void startRecordingScreen() {